 How can I make payments to my credit card?

-You can set up a direct debit when you're applying online, or after you register for Online Servicing.
-Alternatively you can make instant and secure one-off payments to your credit card using our Online Servicing or the AA Credit Card mobile app.
+You can set up a Direct Debit through your app or online servicing.
+Alternatively you can make instant and secure one-off payments to your credit card using our Online Servicing or the AA Visa Credit Card mobile app.

-You can also pay by phone, or by using your internet banking if your current bank or building society provides this.
+You can also pay by phone, or by internet banking if your current bank or building society provides this.